 The folding pot supports and wire handle, this stove folds down to an almost two-dimensional shape when it's time to pack up camp.
 The included velvety storage sack adds 0.2 ounces.

 The LiteMax offers good valve control; it's sensitive enough at the low end that the stove can run at an almost-but-not-quite-out level.
 However, this does little to make up for the narrow burner head, which focuses the heat in the middle of the pot regardless of how low the stove is running.
 Not a problem with smaller cookware, but our testers found that this stove was not well suited to pots much larger than 1 liter, or any but the smallest of frying pans.
-Hikers who prefer foods that need simmering should look to the MSR PocketRocket Deluxe which only weighs an ounce more but simmers much better.

 Ease Of Use

 Like most of the small canister stoves we've tested over the years, the LiteMax puts in a decent performance in calm conditions but withers in the wind.
-We boiled a liter of water in 4 minutes and 31 seconds with no wind.
-Once lit in front of the fan we weren't able to achieve a full boil in 30 minutes.
+We boiled a liter of water in 5 minutes and 06 seconds with no wind.
+Once lit in front of the fan we weren't able to achieve a full boil in 15 minutes.

 This stove is best for folks traveling in fair weather and counting the ounces.
 It's ideal for solo backpackers out for a night or two and cooking simple meals in a small pot.